 \subsection{Linear ITG simulation}

+The benchmark of ITG simulation away from the magnetic axis is shown in Appendix \ref{SecITGAwayAixs}.
+In this subsection, the ITG simulation near the magnetic axis is carried out for the validation of the proposed method.
 The ITG mode tends to be more stable near the magnetic axis where the magnetic shear, $\hat{s}=\frac{q}{r}\frac{\mathrm{d}q}{\mathrm{d}r}$, is weaker.
 So, these tests are carried out with the internal transport barrier (ITB) like profiles for a relative high ITG growth rate near the magnetic axis.
 The main parameter are set as: $B_{0}=2.10\mathrm{T}$, $R_{0}=1.67\mathrm{m}$, $a=0.67\mathrm{m}$.
 Equilibrium profiles are based on the ITB data in DIII-D \cite{BURREL1998}.
 They are set as

 with $\Delta_{T}=0.15a$, $r_{m}=10^{-4}a$, $T_{0i}(r_0)=3\mathrm{keV}$ and $n_{0i}(r_0)=2\times10^{19}\mathrm{m^3}$.
 Details of equilibrium profiles are shown in Fig. \ref{FigITG2Bal}.
 Moreover, an equilibrium radial electric field $E_{0r}$ that balances the equilibrium pressure gradient is applied.
 The simulation domain are $r/a\in[0,0.9]$, $\theta\in[-\pi,\pi]$, $\alpha\in[0,2\pi]$, $v_{\parallel}/v_{ti}\in[3,3]$, $\mu B_{0}/T_{0i}(r_{0})=[0,9]$.
 Grid numbers are $\left(N_{r},N_{\alpha},N_{\theta},N_{v_\parallel},N_{\mu} \right)= (200,142,16,64,16)$. $\mu$ is discretized according to the Gauss-Legendre formula, while the other variables are discretized uniformly.